 11.Mix old with new furniture

-Mixing old (antique or second-hand furniture) with modern ones will allow you to avoid the old and grimy look that you don’t want.
+Mixing old antique or second-hand furniture with modern ones will allow you to avoid that old and grimy look that you don’t want to fall into.
 The challenge here is to stay on the edge.
 You want to make it cozy and welcoming not dirty and untidy.

 12.Display art pieces in front of the other (as in the back room of an art gallery)